 The CALS Development Office

 The College of Agriculture and Life Sciences Development Office has a demonstrated history of responding to college priorities through private gift support initiatives.
 The college’s fundraising effort is led by five development officers and three support staff.
 The CALS Development Office works hand-in-hand with college leadership in a uniquely immersive way.
-Development officers have close working relationships with the dean, administrators and faculty and staff across all departments and in all phases of cultivation, solicitation and stewardship of current and prospective donors.
-This donor-centered approach is made possible because of the culture of philanthropy that is promoted and demonstrated through action by college leadership at all levels.
+Development officers have close working relationships with the dean, administrators and faculty and staff across all departments and in all phases of discovery, cultivation, solicitation and stewardship of current and prospective donors.
+This donor-centered approach is made possible because of the culture of philanthropy that is promoted and demonstrated by college leadership at all levels.

 Forever True For Iowa State Campaign

 In June 2021, the university celebrated the successful conclusion of a nine-year fundraising campaign, Forever True, For Iowa State, raising more than $1.5 billion in private support with greater than 35,000 gifts and commitments made during the campaign for university-wide priorities.
 The College of Agriculture and Life Sciences raised $240 million as part of the campaign.
 This support will benefit the following six key fundraising initiatives, which will transform and strengthen the college into the future: